 Lucy Bull (b.
-1990, New York) has been the subject of solo exhibitions at High Art (Arles, 2020; Paris, 2019); Human Resources, Los Angeles (2019); Smart Objects, Los Angeles (2019); and RMS Queen Mary, Mother Culture, Long Beach, California (2017).
+1990, New York) has been the subject of solo exhibitions at David Kordansky Gallery, Los Angeles (2021); High Art (Arles, 2020; Paris, 2019); Human Resources, Los Angeles (2019); Smart Objects, Los Angeles (2019); and RMS Queen Mary, Mother Culture, Long Beach, California (2017).
 Recent group exhibitions include Life Still, CLEARING, New York (2020); I Want to Eat the Sunset.
 We’re Talking About the Cosmos, Even.
 And Love, I Guess, Almine Rech, New York (2020); and El oro de los tigres, Air de Paris, Romainville, France (2020).
-Her work is in the collection of the ICA Miami.
+Her work is in the permanent collections of MAMCO Geneva and the ICA Miami.
 Bull lives and works in Los Angeles.